Generalizable Motion Planning via Operator Learning: Eikonal PDE formulation of the motion planning problem

 \end{theorem}

-Proof of Theorem \ref{thm:nopExistence} is presented in Appendix \ref{appendix:proofofThm2}.
-While this shows the \emph{existence} of a neural operator for approximating the solution of the Eikonal PDE, it does not tell us how to design the neural operator $\hat{\Psi}$.
+While Theorem \ref{thm:nopExistence} guarantees the \emph{existence} of a neural operator for approximating the Eikonal PDE, it does not include the construction of the neural operator $\hat{\Psi}$.
 This is the focus of the next section.